cwendorf/EASI/B-TutorialExamples/README.md

 ### Included Examples

+The following is an example for a one-sample design.

+- The [**OneSample**](./OneSample/) documents and files analyze an example of a single-group design.

 The following are examples for two-group and paired-samples designs.

 - The [**Independent**](./Independent/) documents and files analyze examples of a two-group between-subjects design (independent-groups)